TheTumultuousUnicornOfDarkness/CPU-X/CONTRIBUTING.md

 # How to contribute to CPU-X

-CPU-X is mainly developed by @X0rg, but contributors are welcome!
+CPU-X is mainly developed by @TheTumultuousUnicornOfDarkness, but contributors are welcome!

 Here is some things to be involved.